-For several of the KPIs, the racial category of White and/or male can be set as the comparison group for calculating equity gaps.
-By selecting the white and/or male as the reference point, it can serve two primary reasons: 1) To acknowledge the long-standing history of exclusionary practices in higher education and larger North American society; and 2) To maintain consistency for measuring equity gaps across multiple indicators and institutions.
+For several of the KPIs, the racial category of White and/or male is set as the comparison group for calculating equity gaps.
+For this iteration of the Equity Scorecard, the white and/or male as the reference point for two primary reasons: 1) To acknowledge the long-standing history of exclusionary practices in higher education and larger North American society; and 2) To maintain consistency for measuring equity gaps across multiple indicators and institutions.